taikedz-mt/inventory_cycler/README.md

 ## Item

-The inventory cycling tool ("iCycler") can be made by combining three block types, in a diagonal pattern:
+The inventory cycling tool can be made by combining three block types, in a diagonal pattern:

 ```
 t = group:tree - any tree trunk